 The best news of all?
 I’m pretty sure she’s going to make an excellent running buddy.
 Now, i’ve done research and have several friends who made sure I knew that dogs cannot go for miles of running until they are fully grown and no longer a puppy.
 I’m excited to know next spring i’ll have a buddy to run with.
 Here’s a good article if you need some

 doggie running info.
 They actually list the best kinds of running dogs and she falls under the category because of the herding mix.

-The only issues we have is a little chewing—but she listens when we say no, and we just give her something she can chew on so hopefully she will learn what she can and can’t chew.
-And she jumps on the couches when we’re not looking…She’s a smarty though and knows what she can get away with.
-We’re in trouble.. with a face like that, it’s hard to say no!
+The only issues we have is a little chewing–And she jumps on the couches when no one’s looking…She’s a smarty though and knows what she can get away with.
+With a face like that, it’s hard to say no!

 Last but not least, gotta give you a quick update on my running!
 I ran 3 times last week.
 The shorter runs I’m doing a 2:1 run:walk ratio.
 On the long runs it’s switched around and the walking is longer than the running. (about 4 minutes of walking, 2 minutes of running).
 Using the run/walk method is helping me check in with my body & not push the pace too much.
 Seems like as soon as I get into a groove, it’s time to walk again.
 I’m anxious to get moving so this method is literally stopping me from doing too much too fast.
 June is all about slow easy mileage building so I can finally begin half marathon training this summer.
 Wish my IT Band luck!

 Monday: 20 min Stairmill (1 min lateral, 1 min forward alternating)